Skip to content

 • Liver function: may include albumin, alkaline phosphatase, alanine transaminase, aspartate aminotransferase, bilirubin, gamma-glutamyl transferase, lactate dehydrogenase, prothrombin time, and total protein

-• Pregnancy: to determine if the patient is pregnant
+• Pregnancy: used to determine if the patient is pregnant

-• Thyroid function: to determine if the thyroid gland is functioning properly
+• Thyroid function: used to determine if the thyroid gland is functioning properly

-• Urinalysis: checks the urine for appearance, bacteria, color, crystals, odor, pH, and substances that are not normally in urine (5)
+• Urinalysis: checks the urine for appearance, bacteria, color, crystals, odor, pH, and substances that aren’t normally in urine (5)

 • Ferritin: a sensitive marker of iron status